-Native Americans lived in present-day New Hampshire for countiess generations, before the arrival of Europeans.
-They called themselves the Wabanaki, or "people of the dawnland."
+Native Americans lived in present-day New Hampshire for countless generations before the arrival of Europeans.
+They were commonly called the Wabanaki, or "people of the dawn."

 The Wabanaki were not a single tribe, but were many groups with similar customs who spoke dialects of the Algonquian language.
 In the warm part of the year, they lived in villages along rivers and lakes where they farmed and fished.
 In the winter, they broke into smaller family groups and traveled to hunt for food.